cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 5. If modifying an existing policy:
     1. Click the name of the policy from the policy list to open the policy summary.
     2. Click **Edit user and domains**. _Note:_ the **Default (default)** policy applies to all users, so skip this step if modifying the default policy.
-        - Under **Domains**, enter all the tenant domains.
-All users under these domains will be added to the policy.
+        - Add users, groups, and domains as needed.
+To make the policy apply to all users, under **Domains**, enter all the tenant domains.
         - (Optional) Under **Exclude these users, groups, and domains**, add **Users** and **Groups** to be exempted from this policy.
         - Click **Save**.